fuzzygroup/wayfarer/howto/CONFIGURATION.md

 __NOTE:__ Allowing circulation can cause your Jobs to not terminate.

+--

 ### `normalize_uris`
 * Default: `true`
 * Recognized values: Booleans

 Whether trailing slashes and fragment identifiers should be considered insignificant when comparing URIs, e.g. `https://example.com`, `https://example.com/` and `https://example.com#anchor` are considered equal.

+--

 ### `connection_count`
 * Default: `4`
 * Recognized values: Integers

-How many concurrent HTTP connections/Selenium drivers to use.
+How many threads and HTTP adapters to use.

+--

 ### `http_adapter`
 * Default: `:net_http`
 * Recognized values: `:net_http`, `:selenium`

 Which HTTP adapter to use.
+See [Using Selenium](SELENIUM.md).

+--

 ### `connection_timeout`
 * Default: `5.0`
 * Recognized values: Floats

+--

 ### `max_http_redirects`
 * Default: `3`